Mocuss/FESI-Crew/README.md

 Weighted F1 Score: 0.92<br>

-From this, we can see that our model can reliably differentiate between returning and non returning customers. <br>
+From this, we can see that our model can reliably differentiate between returning and non returning customers as the accuracy shown above is >90%. <br>

 <hr>